ampl/mp/doc/rst/intro.rst

 for example you can choose to build only a single solver interface.
 This is done with the help of modules which are optional components that can be built separately.
 Each solver interface and function library is a module.
-See the documentation in :ref:`solver_drivers` and :file:`solvers/CMakeLists.txt` for module definitions.
+See the documentation in :ref:`solver-drivers` and :file:`solvers/CMakeLists.txt` for module definitions.

 By default all modules are disabled and only the main MP libraries are built.